Kathryn-Lim/Kathryn/README.md

 - Interested in coding and electronics.
 - Learning Python

-:wrench: I'm currently working on: Twitter Retweeting Bot with Python
+:wrench: I'm currently working on: Hand Gesture Recognition on an OpenAuto Headunit

  > :smile:Learning More.